 Download icons to follow along

 I’ve made a set of icons for this post.
 If you’d like to follow along you can download the icons.
-If you’d like to make your own I cover sketching them briefly within the post.
+Alternatively you can make your own or use a different icon set.

 Designing for a clothing company